Hong Kong students, workers strike as commutes disrupted

-HONG KONG (AP) - High school students in Hong Kong added gas masks, goggles and hard hats to their formal white uniforms as they participated in a strike Monday on the first day of school to show their commitment to the city’s fiery anti-government protest movement.
+HONG KONG (AP) - High school students in Hong Kong added gas masks, goggles and hard hats to their formal white uniforms as they joined a strike Monday on the first day of school to show their commitment to the city’s fiery anti-government protest movement.

 The nearly three months of youth-dominated protests - calling for democracy and an independent inquiry into police conduct - will be tested as classes resume after the summer break in the semiautonomous Chinese territory.